Doctoral graduates are invited to participate in the Survey of Earned Doctorates (SED).

 The Survey of Earned Doctorates (SED) is an annual census conducted since 1957 of all individuals receiving a research doctorate from an accredited U.S. institution in a given academic year.
 The SED is sponsored by the National Center for Science and Engineering Statistics (NCSES) within the National Science Foundation (NSF) and by three other federal agencies: the National Institutes of Health, Department of Education, and National Endowment for the Humanities.
 The SED collects information on the doctoral recipient's educational history, demographic characteristics, and postgraduation plans.
 Results are used to assess characteristics of the doctoral population and trends in doctoral education and degrees.

 The survey is voluntary; however, the information for the NSF Survey is of particular importance to establishing statistical data which assists The Graduate Center with funding and grants.
+The data from this survey are also used by policy-makers in government and universities when making decisions about funding graduate education, developing new programs, and supporting existing ones.
 All information collected will be aggregated and kept confidential.
 The most recent SED national results are located here, on the NSF website.

 How to participate